Relieving discomfort of itchy dry cracked feet

 Each part of a foot is necessary to help an individual stand, walk or run.

 Dry cracked feet can occur due to infection in internal structures from pathogens such as fungi or germs.
 Most people are unaware that the skin layers of feet have no oil glands to provide lubrication.
-While many people are annoyed by sweaty feet, perspiration actually keeps a foot’s skin tissue moist.
+While many people are annoyed by sweaty feet, perspiration actually keeps a foot’s skin tissue moistened.

 Finding a remedy for itchy dry cracked feet is imperative to avoid additional infection and discomfort.
-Scratching and rubbing at the dry skin tissue will make the condition worse.
+Scratching and rubbing at the dry skin tissue will only make the condition worse.

-Daily Moisturizing for dry cracked feet Skin
+Daily moisturizing for dry cracked feet Skin

 Moisturizing skin tissue with lotions, creams and oils will assist with relieving itchiness .